millerthegorilla/VocabTester/README.md

 The project was written using visual C++ 6.0, and so I doubt I will get around to compiling it any time soon to find out precisely what is in it...

+The final code (I think) is in the code directory.
+It uses the RSWL - the reliable software library - which furnished me with such luxuries as an autopointer, a pointer class with memory management built in to it...  from memory, at least...

 As with all my code, it is presented here with an MIT license.

 From the original readme (.doc file)